hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### More Information

-For more information on this feature, read [JEP 485](https://openjdk.org/jeps/485) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-473-stream-gatherers-second-preview) from a previous article.
+For more information on this feature, read [JEP 485](https://openjdk.org/jeps/485) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-473-stream-gatherers-second-preview) from a previous article.

 ### JEP 487: Scoped Values (Fourth Preview)

 *Scoped values* enable the sharing of immutable data within and across threads.
-They are preferred to thread-local variables, especially when using large numbers of virtual threads.
+They are preferred to thread-local variables, especially when using a large number of (virtual) threads.

 #### What's Different From Java 23?

-TODO
+A single change was made to the API compared to Java 23:

+* The `callWhere` and `runWhere` methods were removed from the `ScopedValue` class, which means that the entire API is now fluent.
+The exact same behavior can be obtained by chaining `ScopedValue.where()` with `run(Runnable)` or `call(Callable)`.

 #### Preview Warning